RafaelMoreira1180778/dotfiles/README.md

 ## 📋 What You Need

 - macOS (tested on Ventura+)
-- Terminal emulator (Ghostty, iTerm2, or default Terminal.app)
+- Terminal emulator (iTerm2, Terminal.app, or any modern terminal)
 - Homebrew installed

 ## 🛠️ Quick Setup